jouvetg/igm/igm/modules/preproc/prepare_data.md

 and are rasterized on working grids
 Script written by G. Jouvet & F. Maussion & E. Welty

-# I/O:

-Output: all input variable fields neede to run IGM inverse and/or forward
+The module takes all input variable fields neede to run IGM inverse and/or forward